Tax planning for digital nomads & online entrepreneurs

 In most tax treaties it’s stated that a royalty scheme can only be used if the payment between the one paying and the owner of the royalties is done on regular market terms.

-Normally, the royalty fee is set for 80-98% of the profit, or 30-60% on the turnover.
-The law firm will figure out what’s best for you.
+Normally, the royalty fee is set for 30-60% on the turnover.
+We will help you figure out what’s best for you.

 A few requirements when using a royalty setup

-For tax reasons, you also need to have a real person living in Cyprus to be the director of your Cyprus company.
-The law firm will – together with you – recruit the right person and will be hired part time at the company.
+If that doesn’t work for you, we will help you recruit the right person to be hired part-time at the company.
 This will be a real person signing your company’s contracts, etc. – not a stranger to you.

 The last thing that is important is that your new Cyprus company will be operational with real activities.
-Just having the company with only the royalty agreement in line is not enough these days, and will not be considered a real company with commercial activities.
+Just having the company with only the royalty agreement in line is not enough, and will not be considered a real company with commercial activities made in Cyprus.

 More flexible advantages when using the solution

 Only a few countries within the European Union have this type of legislation.
-You can of course also pay out an amount to you as the owner (called dividends), and that money will be taxed in the country in which you are a resident.
+You can of course also pay out an amount to you as the owner (either as dividends or salary), and that money will be taxed in the country in which you are a resident.

 What does it cost to set this all up?

-Some entrepreneurs choose to pay the foundation for a mentorship, in combination with setting up their tax efficient company structure, but this is totally optional.
-Fill out the form on the page to know more.
+Some entrepreneurs choose to pay us for ongoing mentorship, in combination with setting up their tax efficient company structure, but this is totally optional.

 (paid up front)

-The start-up costs cover all expenses for all the legal work, the company formation of a limited Cyprus company (with no capital required), various payments to the local registrar, and all necessary registration costs.
-Also included is the set-up of a business bank account with online banking, creation of the legal royalty agreement, obtaining an EU VAT number, and hiring you a local director.
+The start-up costs cover all expenses for all the legal work with our partner lawyer, the company formation of a limited Cyprus company (with no capital required), various payments to the local registrar, and all necessary registration costs.
+Also included is the set-up of an online business bank account with online banking, creation of the legal royalty agreement, obtaining a tax and VAT number, and assisting you to recruit a local director.

 This is how you get started